Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: A fast algorithm for change point inference

 \end{corollary}

-Although the coverage guarantee provided by Corollary \ref{corollary: coverage guarantee} is asymptotic in nature, in practice we find that Algorithm \ref{algorithm: binary segmentation over grids} provides accurate coverage in finite samples, and in fact tends to deliver over coverage.
+Although the coverage guarantee provided by Corollary \ref{corollary: coverage guarantee} is asymptotic in nature, in practice we find that Algorithm \ref{algorithm: binary segmentation over grids} provides accurate coverage in finite samples, and in fact tends to deliver over coverage; see the simulation results in Section \ref{section: coverage simulations} and in Section \ref{section: additional simulation study}.
+The thresholds proposed for Algorithm \ref{algorithm: binary segmentation over grids} rely on extreme value asymptotics.
+For such results the convergence rate is often slow, and indeed we conjecture that the convergence rate for our procedure is no better than $\mathcal{O} \left ( \log^{-1} (n)\right ) $.
+However, it is also known that that the extreme value approximation for upper quantiles works well even for moderate sample sizes; confer for instance \cite[Figure 1.3.1]{csorgo1997limit}, \cite[Section 2.4]{leadbetter2012extremes}, and \cite{aue2009extreme, aue2008testing}.

 The worst case run time of Algorithm \ref{algorithm: binary segmentation over grids} is always of the order $\mathcal{O} \left ( n \log (n) \right )$, independent of the number of change points in the data, their spacing, and the polynomial degree of the signal.
 This is because the worst case run time will be attained when a test has to be carried out for every $(l,w)$ pair in the grid $\mathcal{G} \left ( W, a \right )$.
 However, for any fixed $a > 1$ the the grid contains at most of the order $\mathcal{O} \left ( n \log (n) \right )$ such pairs, and by first calculating all cumulative sums of the data, which can be done in $\mathcal{O} \left ( n \right )$ time, each local test can be carried out in constant time.

 We finally remark that many existing procedures for change point detection make use of thresholds which involve unknown constants other than the scale of the noise.
 In general these constants are either chosen sub-optimally, or calibrated via Monte Carlo.
 See for instance the implementation of \cite{verzelen2020optimal} by \cite{liehrmann2023ms} for an example in in the piecewise constant setting, and the discussion on the practical selection of tuning parameters in \cite{kim2022moving} for an example in the piecewise linear setting.
 Meanwhile, the thresholds used in Algorithm \ref{algorithm: binary segmentation over grids} are the sharpest possible, and do not rely on any unknown constants other than the scale of the noise.